Bob Landsee: Personal life and death

 Landsee was born in West Allis, Wis., and grew up in Iron Mountain, Mich.
-He married Sharon Dollins on March 21, 1987, and they had two daughters: Sara and Melissa.
+He married Sharon Dollins, a former University of Wisconsin–Madison track star, on March 21, 1987, and they had two daughters: Sara and Melissa.

-He started a business based in Middleton, Wis., called Watt Savers Inc., which he later sold.
+In 1991, he started an energy efficient lighting business based in Middleton, Wis., called Watt Savers Inc., in which he installed new lighting for 78 school systems across Wisconsin.
+He sold the business in 1992.
+Later, Landsee became the majority owner of 31 Taco Bell locations.

 In 1993, he suffered a brain aneurysm.

 Landsee served as president of the Madison, Wis., chapter of the National Football League Alumni.
 He died on January 20, 2024, at his home in Naples, Fla., at the age of 59.